Assisting clients throughout Florida

 The legal father is the person recognized by the court.
 He enjoys all the legal rights and responsibilities of a father.
 When a child is born to a married couple, the husband is presumed to be the father, even if the mother was having an affair.
 In other words, if a woman is married, it does not matter whether her husband is the biological father.
 He is presumed by law to be the legal father.
 If the husband later decides to challenge paternity or another man wants to establish paternity of the child, the issue must be decided by a judge.
-Paternity issues often arise during divorce or dissolution of marriage, and it is important to have an experienced divorce lawyer protecting your interests.
+Paternity issues often arise during divorce or dissolution of marriage, and it is important to have an experienced Miami divorce attorney protecting your interests.

 What if I do not believe I am the father?

 If a mother seeks child support from you and you believe you are not the father of the child in question, you can file a paternity action to contest the child support request.
 All the parties must submit to a DNA test, and the court determines paternity based on the test results.
 We provide high-quality representation in paternity actions and any subsequent child custody and child support actions.